 While these cities might present some issues for allergy sufferers, not all hope is lost if you call one of these places home.

-Follow these five tips for some much-needed allergy relief:
+5 tips for allergy relief:

 1. See a certified allergist to diagnose your symptoms